Knot Floer homology and relative adjunction inequalities: Introduction

-{\bf Acknowledgements:} This paper evolved over many years, and enjoyed the benefit of interest and input from a number of people, whom we warmly thank: John Baldwin, Inanc Baykur, Georgi Gospodinov, Eli Grigsby, Miriam Kuzbary, Adam Levine, Chuck Livingston, Tom Mark, Peter Ozsv{\'a}th, Olga Plamenevskaya, Danny Ruberman, Sucharit Sarkar, Linh Truong, Zhongtao Wu, and Ian Zemke.
-KR also thanks Bryn Mawr College for hosting her as a research associate, and MH thanks MSRI and AIM for the supportive environments provided for portions of this work. \\
+{\bf Acknowledgements:} This paper evolved over many years, and enjoyed the benefit of interest and input from a number of people, whom we warmly thank: John Baldwin, Inanc Baykur, Alberto Cavallo, Georgi Gospodinov, Eli Grigsby, Miriam Kuzbary, Adam Levine, Chuck Livingston, Tom Mark, Peter Ozsv{\'a}th, Olga Plamenevskaya, Danny Ruberman, Sucharit Sarkar, Linh Truong, Zhongtao Wu, and Ian Zemke.
+KR also thanks Bryn Mawr College for hosting her as a research associate, and MH thanks MSRI and AIM for the supportive environments provided for portions of this work.
+Finally, we thank the referee for a thorough reading and many helpful suggestions. \\